NikosRig/PHP-Docker-Environment/README.md

 A simple solution for php developers who want to keep their OS clean and safe.
 Every service runs in its own container and the database runs inside an isolated network so it has no contact with the outside world.
-Webserver and php are running in different containers so the webserver does not calling php's interpreter every time a request arrives, it provides it to phpfpm container only if needed
+Webserver and php are running in different containers so the webserver does not calling php's interpreter every time a request arrives instead it provides it to phpfpm container only if needed

 - Apache2
 - PHPfpm